 Our predecessor was originally incorporated in Delaware in April 2002 under the name Collegium Pharmaceuticals, Inc. In October 2003, our predecessor changed its name to Collegium Pharmaceutical, Inc. In July 2014, we reincorporated in the Commonwealth of Virginia pursuant to a merger whereby Collegium Pharmaceutical, Inc., a Delaware corporation, merged with and into Collegium Pharmaceutical, Inc., a Virginia corporation, with the Virginia corporation surviving the merger.
 From 2002 until 2010, our operations focused primarily on marketing proprietary therapies to the wound care and dermatology industry through our former subsidiary, Onset Therapeutics, LLC, which was spun off and became a part of PreCision Dermatology, Inc. in 2010.
 Since 2010, our operations have focused primarily on developing the DETERx technology platform and identifying and developing product candidates that utilize the DETERx technology, including our first product, Xtampza.
-Although the FDA has approved Xtampza, we have not yet obtained final regulatory approval for any of our product candidates or demonstrated an ability to commercialize a product successfully.
+We are currently in the early stages of the commercial launch of Xtampza and, therefore, we have not yet demonstrated an ability to commercialize a product successfully.
 Consequently, any predictions about our future success, performance or viability may not be as accurate as they could be if we had a longer operating history.